moccalotto/kaos/_places/tyathia.md

 tags: [country, tyathia]
 ---

-This eastward neighboar of Arion still adhere the ruthless and decadent ways of the Estarant Empire.
+This eastward neighboar of Arion still adhere the ruthless and decadent ways of the Estaran Empire.

 They have a cast system.
 The lowest cast are called untouchables.
 These essentialy serve as slaves.